vatsalKhanka/Database/README.md

-# DataForge – A Command-Line Java Database Engine
+# Small DB – A Command-Line Java Database Engine

 *An internship project designed to explore the fundamentals of database systems using pure Java.*